View of the room

 By kamran Behrouz

-A room of her own as part of the corpoanarchy, is a tribute to unspeakable death of queer and trans people who silently disappear from the collective memory of queer culture.
+A room of her own as part of the corpoanarchy, is a tribute to the unspeakable death of queer and trans people who silently disappear from the collective memory of queer culture.
 When I read mahtab’s case for the first time, it immediately reminded me of Virginia Woolf’s essay “a room of one’s own”.
 In Mahtab’s case, it seems comfort has been so disturbed, that the death became the comfort itself.
 Death as the only room of one’s own.

 In 2016 while I was researching through the archives of Iran human rights documentation center, looking for the cases and testimonies of trans and queer refugees, as well as the rates of suicide amongst these groups, I accidentally came across Mahtab’s case, which led me directly to Sima Shakhsari‘s work and their crucial chapter: killing me softly with your rights.

-The story of Mahtab or Sayeh underlying an unspeakable death, which Shakhsari analyzes in depth, and sadly, this story is not the only one: there are several similar cases regarding to the necropolitics of queer displaced bodies.
+The story of Mahtab or Sayeh underlies an unspeakable death, which Shakhsari analyzes in depth, and sadly, this story is not the only one: there are several similar cases regarding to the necropolitics of queer displaced bodies.

 Iran has a peculiar and paradoxical history of gender and sexuality.
 “Some of the conceptual distinctions among gender, sex, and sexuality within the Anglo-American context, including the distinction sometimes made between transgender and transsexual (based on surgical modifications to the body), have been shaped over the past decades by the identity politics of gender and sexuality as well as queer activism and queer critical theory.
 Transsexuality in Iran has not been shaped by such developments” .
 Contemporary narratives affirm that trans people are legally accepted as “correction cases”, and in fact they need to go through long and absurd interviews and examinations called “diagnostic test” in order to be separated from Homosexuals (on the contrary homosexuality considered deviation and a highly discriminated practice).